psteinb/meetingcpp2017/slides.md

 :notes[

-- to search for the bottleneck, know your performance
+- to search for the bottleneck, know your performance without it

 ]